Intent to Present FAQ

 What are the different types of MSF events?

-We are looking pitches for forums, hands-on activities, workshops and Teen Tech Night.
+We are looking pitches for forums and talks, hands-on activities, workshops and Tech Night.

 Workshops are a set period of time where you present a topic and work through it (for example, nature illustration, minecraft workshop, cheese making).
 The festival goer often (but not always) ends the workshop with something they can take home.
 The audience is determined by you and difficulty of the science and/or the workshop approach.

-Teen Tech Night is focused on exploring cutting-edge software and web-based tools, with the audience being middle-school aged kids.
+Tech Night is focused on exploring cutting-edge software and web-based tools.
+Workshops, hands-on activities and forums are available, with the audience being middle-school aged kids.

 How do you choose which submitted programming is chosen?

-Our programming team will go through the proposals, and the 2017 MSF program will be set up based on their recommendations.
-The programming team will make their judgments based on a number of different factors, including: type of science/math, type of event, audience, innovative approaches happening in Maine, revealing hidden secrets, diversity of programming from past years, balance of programming for all ages and events, and logistically what we can make work.
+Our programming team will go through the proposals, and the 2018 MSF program will be set up based on their recommendations.
+The programming team will make their judgments based on a number of different factors, including: type of science/math, type of event, audience, innovative approaches happening in Maine, revealing hidden secrets, diversity of programming from past years (we require different activities and events every year), balance of programming for all ages and events, and logistically what we can make work.